alekmaul/pvsneslib/devkitsnes/readme.txt

 CHANGE LOG
 ----------------------
+VERSION 2.00 (13, may, 2017)
+- Added : png and bmp rle encoding in gfx2snes file format

 VERSION 1.30 (xx, yyyy, 2014)
 - Added : sram and country management in snestool
 - Added : palette rounded option from Artemio Urbina in gfx2snes